doronbehar/pistol/README.md

 `text/*`   | Prints text files with syntax highlighting thanks to [`chroma`](https://github.com/alecthomas/chroma).
 Archives   | Prints the contents of archive files using [`archiver`](https://github.com/mholt/archiver).

-In case Pistol encounters a MIME type which it doesn't know how to handle natively and no configuration was defined for it, a general description of the file type will be printed.
-E.g, the preview for an executable will be similar to this:
+In case Pistol encounters a MIME type it doesn't know how to handle natively and you haven't configured a program to handle it, it'll prints a general description of the file type it encountered.
+For example, the preview for an executable might be:

 ```
 ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=a34861a1ae5358dc1079bc239df9dfe4830a8403, for GNU/Linux 3.2.0, not stripped